kenwals/BoWood-Audio/README.md

 - The foundation of this site is sourced from [Code Institute Educational material - Boutique Ado](https://github.com/Code-Institute-Solutions/boutique_ado_v1)
 - The Review app is influenced by [LigaMoons Prikly](https://github.com/LigaMoon/Prickly/tree/main/reviews)
 - BoWood Audio is a home studio belonging to Paul O'Hara (aka Lego from the band Royseven), content was provided by Paul O'Hara and Paul Walsh .
+- Points of referance used for making this web app were [Camden Recording Studios](https://www.camdenrecordingstudios.com/) and [Grouse Lodge](http://grouselodge.com/).

 ### Resources